MartinezAgullo/DeepLearning_intro/README.md

 - **Style transfer**: Extract style and content features from images, using a pre-trained network.
 See [12_StyleTransfer](https://github.com/MartinezAgullo/DeepLearning_intro/tree/main/12_StyleTransfer).

 ## Recurrent Neural Networks
-- In extracting information about the sequence of data with RNNs in [13_RNN_and_LSTM](https://github.com/MartinezAgullo/DeepLearning_intro/tree/main/13_RNN_and_LSTM):
+- Extracting information from sequences of data using RNNs in [13_RNN_and_LSTM](https://github.com/MartinezAgullo/DeepLearning_intro/tree/main/13_RNN_and_LSTM):
 	- Simple example in [time-series](https://github.com/MartinezAgullo/DeepLearning_intro/tree/main/13_RNN_and_LSTM/time-series).
 	- Character prediction in [char-rnn](https://github.com/MartinezAgullo/DeepLearning_intro/tree/main/13_RNN_and_LSTM/char-rnn).
-- Implementation of a recurrent neural network with LSTM (Long Short-Term Memory) that can predict if the text of a movie review is positive or negative in [14_SentimentAnalysis](https://github.com/MartinezAgullo/DeepLearning_intro/tree/main/14_SentimentAnalysis).
+- Implementation of a recurrent neural network with LSTM (Long Short-Term Memory) to predict whether a movie review's text is positive or negative in [14_SentimentAnalysis](https://github.com/MartinezAgullo/DeepLearning_intro/tree/main/14_SentimentAnalysis).